In addition to the regularly offered curriculum, M.Eng.ME students can enroll in specialized 500-level courses developed for the M.Eng.ME program.

 Examples of 500-level courses designed specifically for M.Eng.ME students

 ME 598: Fun with Mechanics, taught by Professor Darrell F. Socie, a scholar in theoretical and applied mechanics and an expert in fracture mechanics and fatigue.
 This perennial favorite is highly recommended for all on campus M.Eng.ME students.
-It's an exciting, applied mechanics two-semester course which must be taken as a 2 + 2 sequence (2 credits in the Fall followed by 2 credits in the Spring).
+It's an exciting, applied mechanics two-semester course which must be taken as a 2 + 2 sequence.
+(2 credits in the Fall followed by 2 credits in the Spring).
+Note: not being offered in 2022-2023.
 [Read more]